Wierzbno: History

-On 7 April 1995, in the neighbourhood were opened two stations of the M1 line of the Warsaw Metro rapid transit underground system.
-They were Wierzbno station, located at the intersection of Woronicza Street, Independence Avenue, and Naruszewicza Street, and Racławicka station, located at the intersection of Racławicka Street, Wiktorska Street, and Independence Avenue.
+On 7 April 1995, two stations of the M1 line of the Warsaw Metro underground rapid transit system, were opened in Old Mokotów.
+They were the Racławicka station, located at the intersection of Racławicka Street, Wiktorska Street, and Independence Avenue, and Wierzbno station, located at the intersection of Woronicza Street, Independence Avenue, and Naruszewicza Street.

-On 4 October 1996, the district of Mokotów was subdivided into areas of the City Information System, with an area of Wierzbno being one of them.
+On 4 October 1996, the Mokotów district was subdivided into twelve City Information System areas, with Wierzbno becoming one of them.